How a high school student built an AI to save energy

 Green Prompts Optimizer uses a custom-trained T5 transformer model to intelligently reduce prompt length while preserving meaning.
 By removing filler words and optimizing sentence structure, it can reduce token count by 30-50% on average, directly translating to energy savings.

-Created a custom dataset of 127 prompt pairs across different domains (coding, writing, analysis)
+Data Collection — Created a dataset of 127 prompt pairs across different domains: coding, writing, and analysis.

-Fine-tuned Google's T5-small model using PyTorch and Hugging Face Transformers
+Model Training — Fine-tuned Google's T5-small model using PyTorch and Hugging Face Transformers.

-Integrated Zeus library to measure actual energy consumption during optimization
+Energy Measurement — Integrated Zeus library to measure actual energy consumption during optimization.

-Hi!
-I'm Srinesh Toranala, a high school student passionate about AI and environmental sustainability.
+Hi, I'm Srinesh Toranala, a high school student interested in AI and environmental sustainability.
 This project was developed as part of my ISM (Independent Study Mentorship) Original Work for 2025-2026.
 I wanted to combine my interests in machine learning and climate action to create something that makes a real difference.

 Through this project, I learned about transformer architectures, energy-efficient computing, and full-stack development.
 Most importantly, I discovered how technology can be a force for positive environmental change.